iai-group/UserSimCRS/docs/source/components.rst

 Natural language generation (NLG)
 ---------------------------------

 Following the work in [4]_, the NLG component is template-based, that is, given the output of the response generation module, a fitting textual response is chosen and may be instantiated with preferences.
-Additionally, we extend template-based generation to be conditioned on user satisfaction, such that users could use for example stronger language when getting dissatisfied with the system.
+Additionally, we extend template-based generation to be conditioned with metadata, specifically on user satisfaction, such that users could use for example stronger language when getting dissatisfied with the system.

 Footnotes
 ---------